chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 --------

-Next, let’s turn this CSS into SASS.
+Next, let’s turn this CSS into SCSS.

 {% highlight scss %}
 .logo {